Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions

-\textit{Remarks.---} We have introduced the framed Wigner function and formulated the frame-changing rules that do not induce negativity under any Clifford gates.
-Based on our formalism, we have developed a classical simulation algorithm for a non-adaptive Clifford circuit with non-stabilizer inputs and established sufficient conditions to execute the algorithm.
-Also, we construct a systematic protocol to find marginal outcome measurements that can be efficiently classically simulated by solving the vertex cover problem.
+\textit{Remarks.---} We have constructed a classical simulation algorithm for a Clifford circuit with nonstabilizer inputs based on the framed Wigner function.
+Our key observation is that the phase space point can be covariantly transformed under any Clifford gate by switching the frame of the Wigner function, which significantly extends the regime of positively represented states.
+Our protocol offers a classically efficient sampling of marginal outcomes with efficient time and memory cost, where these outcomes can be identified by solving the vertex cover problem.
 As examples, we have explored $\log$-depth Clifford circuits and observed that the number of simulatable qubits behaves differently between locally and completely connected circuits.

-Our approach of introducing a family of frame functions paves the way for understanding the connection between qubit Clifford operations and the non-negativity in the Wigner function.
-At the same time, it leaves potential extensions and further exploration.
-A crucial question would be asking whether the proposed methods based on the framed Wigner function can be further extended to classically simulate quantum circuits with non-Clifford gates.
+While our approach of introducing a family of frame functions establishes a clear connection between Clifford operations and positive Wigner functions, even for a qubit system, it also leaves potential extensions and further exploration.
+A crucial question would be whether the proposed methods can be further extended to classically simulate non-Clifford circuits or adaptive Clifford circuits in the presence of noise.

+\textit{Acknowledgements.---} The authors thank Kyunghyun Baek for helpful discussions.
+This work was supported by the National Research Foundation of Korea (NRF) grants (NRF-2023R1A2C1006115, RS-2024-00413957, and RS-2024-00438415) and the Institute of Information \& Communications Technology Planning $\&$ Evaluation (IITP) grant (IITP-2021-0-01059 and IITP-2023-2020-0-01606) funded by the Korea government.
+H.K. is supported by the KIAS Individual Grant No. CG085301 at Korea Institute for Advanced Study.

 \widetext